James Baldwin: Birth and family

 Baldwin was born as James Arthur Jones to Emma Berdis Jones on August 2, 1924, at Harlem Hospital in New York City.
-Born on Deal Island, Maryland, in 1903, Emma Jones was one of many who fled racial segregation and discrimination in the South during the Great Migration.
+His mother Emma Jones had been born on Deal Island, Maryland, in 1903, and was one of many who fled racial segregation and discrimination in the South during the Great Migration.
 She arrived in Harlem, New York, when she was 19 years old.
 Baldwin was born out of wedlock there.
 Jones never revealed to him who his biological father was.

 Jones originally undertook to care for her son as a single mother.
-However, in 1927, Jones married David Baldwin, a laborer and Baptist preacher.
+However, in 1927, she married David Baldwin, a laborer and Baptist preacher.
 David Baldwin was born in Bunkie, Louisiana, and preached in New Orleans, but left the South for Harlem in 1919.
-(Note: In his early writing, Baldwin said his father left the South because he reviled the crude vaudeville culture in New Orleans and found it difficult to express his inner strivings.
-However, Baldwin later said his father departed because "lynching had become a national sport.")
+(Note: In his early writing, Baldwin said his father had left the South because he reviled the crude vaudeville culture in New Orleans and found it difficult to express his inner strivings.
+Later, however, Baldwin said that his father departed because "lynching had become a national sport.")
 How David and Emma met is uncertain, but in James Baldwin's semi-autobiographical Go Tell It on the Mountain, the characters based on the two are introduced by the man's sister.
-Emma Baldwin and David Baldwin had eight children in sixteen years—George, Barbara, Wilmer, David Jr. (named for James's stepfather and deceased half-brother), Gloria, Ruth, Elizabeth, and Paula.
+Emma and David Baldwin had eight children in sixteen years—George, Barbara, Wilmer, David Jr. (named for James's stepfather and deceased half-brother), Gloria, Ruth, Elizabeth, and Paula.
 James took his stepfather's last name.
 James rarely wrote or spoke of his mother.
 When he did, he made it clear that he admired and loved her, often through reference to her loving smile.
 James moved several times while young but always within Harlem.
-At the time, Harlem was still a mixed-race area of the city in the incipient days of the Great Migration.
+At the time, Harlem was still a racially mixed area of the city in the incipient days of the Great Migration.

-James Baldwin did not know exactly how old his stepfather was, but it is clear that he was much older than Emma; indeed, he may have been born before the Emancipation in 1863.
+James Baldwin did not know the exact age of his stepfather, but it was clear that David was much older than Emma, with some sources claiming he may have been born before the Emancipation in 1863.
 David's mother, Barbara, was born enslaved and lived with the Baldwins in New York before her death when James was seven years old.
 David also had a light-skinned half-brother fathered by his mother's white enslaver and a sister named Barbara, whom James and others in the family called "Taunty".
-David's father was born a slave.
-David had been married earlier and had a daughter, who was as old as Emma and at least two sons―David, who died while in jail, and Sam, who was eight years James's senior.
+David's father was born into enslavement.
+David had been married earlier and had a daughter, who was as old as Emma, and at least two sons―David, who died while in jail, and Sam, who was eight years James's senior.
 Sam lived with the Baldwins for a time and once saved James from drowning.